We Invite You!

 In an era in which biting partisanship has come to characterize what passes for public discourse, the contributors present a very different, irenic model.
 This is an instructive, inspiring book; the approaches offered here are eminently worthy of emulation.

-• The Reality of Christian Learning: Strategies for Faith-discipline Integration
+The Realities of Christian Learning: Strategies for Faith Discipline Interaction

 by Harold Heie, David L. Wolfe